Golden Knights win 5th straight with 5-3 win over Florida - WHIZ News

 LAS VEGAS (AP) — Reilly Smith scored two goals, Marc-Andre Fleury made 31 saves and the Vegas Golden Knights defeated the Florida Panthers 5-3 on Saturday night.

-The Golden Knights completed a five-game homestand 5-0-0 and catapulted to the top of the Pacific Division, where they lead Edmonton by three points.
-The Oilers have two games in hand, and the teams play three more times down the stretch.
+The Golden Knights completed a five-game homestand 5-0-0 and catapulted to the top of the Pacific Division, where they lead Vancouver by two points and Edmonton by three.
+The Canucks and Oilers have two games in hand on Vegas, which faces Edmonton three more times and Vancouver twice.

+“Every night there’s someone new stepping up and I think that’s a big key to that homestand and picking up a lot of wins,” said Smith, whose empty-net goal with a little more than a minute remaining was his career-high tying 25th goal, which he originally set during the 2015-16 season, when he played with the Panthers.
+“Those are things that really give our team a boost.
+When we’re rolling with all four lines we’re a tough team to beat.”

+William Carrier and Max Pacioretty also scored, while Tomas Nosek had a goal and an assist for the Golden Knights, who had 10 players with points.

 Mike Hoffman, Evgenii Dadonov and Aleksi Saarela scored for the Panthers.
 Sam Montembeault, making just his 24th career start, made 34 saves.